Guide to The Lord of the Rings in Wellington

 As you hike your way up the forested hill, you’ll instantly recognise the environment like you have been transported to the scene when Frodo shouts: “Get off the road!”
 Specifically, this is on the first right turn on the walking track with the Lord of the Rings signpost.
 Further down the track on your left is a steep bank where the Hobbits discovered some mushrooms.

-On the right are two trees on a overhanging ledge, where they hid from the ring wraiths.
+On the right are two trees on an overhanging ledge, where they hid from the ringwraiths.
 (To find the exact three trees featured is hard to find yourself without a local literally pointing them out to you).
 As for the tree roots that the Hobbits hid behind, these were props added to the set.
 With some locals’ know-how, you also might be able to find the tree where Frodo sat smoking a pipe.

 Location: Wellington town belt.
 Take Alexandra Road and look for a parking area halfway up.
 A track on the left goes down into the forest.
 Find walking directions in Wellington – Guide for Backpackers.